UN-OCHA/hid_profiles/README.md

+# !!!
+DEPRECATED !!!

+This repository contains code for HID v1, which is now deprecated.

 # Humanitarian ID User Profile API

 Humanitarian ID provides a self-managed approach to contact lists in humanitarian disasters.
 The API is a profile field API which uses [restify](http://mcavage.me/node-restify/) and Mongoose.
 It is only available through access keys which are issued by Humanitarian ID for use by humanitarian agencies and those which support humanitarian work.